aspose-slides/Aspose.Slides-Products/slides/en/java/parser/pptx/_index.md

 ---
-title: Extract text and images from PPTX document via Java
+title: Extract text and images from PPTX document using Java
 weight: 1000
 url: /java/parser/pptx/
 description: Java sample code to extract text and images from PPTX file on Java Runtime Environment for JSP/JSF Application and Desktop Applications.